oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

    ![Create INVOKE API Activity](./images/create-api2.png " ")

-4. Click on the connection between Activity and Training for Full-Time, and enter/select the following in the property editor:
+4. Create a connection between **Activity** and **Trainings for Full-Time Employee** and enter/select the following in the property editor:

     - Indentification > Name: **Full Time**